mre/endler.dev/content/2023/cursed-rust/index.md

 ## Solution 8: C++ Style

-We're well into psychopath territory now, so let's not stop here.
+We're well into psychopath territory now... so let's not stop here.
 If you try extremely hard, you can bend Rust to your will and make it look like C++.